denoland/deno/README.md

 [![Build Status](https://travis-ci.com/ry/deno.svg?branch=master)](https://travis-ci.com/ry/deno)

-A JavaScript runtime using V8 6.8 and Go.
+A secure TypeScript runtime on V8

 * Supports TypeScript 2.8 out of the box.
+Uses V8 6.8.275.3.
+That is, it's very modern JavaScript.

 * No package.json, no npm.
-Not backwards compatible with Node.
+Not explicitly compatible with Node.

 * Imports reference source code URLs only.
 	```
   import { test } from "https://unpkg.com/deno_testing@0.0.5/testing.ts"
   import { log } from "./util.ts"
 	```
+  Remote code is fetched and cached on first execution, and never updated until the code is run with the `--reload` flag.
+(So this will still work on an airplane.
+See `~/.deno/src` for details on the cache.)

 * File system and network access can be controlled in order to run sandboxed code.
-Defaults to read-only file system access.
+Defaults to read-only file system access and no network access.
 	Access between V8 (unprivileged) and Golang (privileged) is only done via serialized messages defined in this protobuf: https://github.com/ry/deno/blob/master/msg.proto This makes it easy to audit.
+	To enable write access explicitly use `--allow-write` and `--allow-net` for network access.

 * Single executable:
 	```